metaware/to_range/README.md

     irb(main):001:0> "1.10..50..100".to_range
     => 10..50

-**PS: It blows on your face, if it's unable to find a possible Parseable match.**
+**PS: It blows on your face, if it's unable to find a possible parsable match.**

 ## Installation